aprilschen/Flexbox/README.md

 flexbox.cpp contains the actual program itself.
 I debugged and compiled it in gcc 7.5.0, along with the bits.stdc header.

 ## Inspiration
-This project was actually inspired by some USACO problems which I had recently practicing!
-I decided to create a project about graphs, and connectivity because I thought that it would be an interesting project which would highlight my technical strengths as a competitive programmer.
+This project was actually inspired by USACO problems which I had recently practicing.
+I decided to create a project about graphs, and connectivity since maps/graphs-related problems had always interested me.

 ## What it does
 Flexbox receives basic topographic information about a given area and returns unique insights on its Urban Design.
 It uses the Union Find data structure, as well as Dijkstra's and Kruskal's algorithms to compute connectivity, shortest paths and the minimum spanning tree.
 The program contains 4 main functions: